 - Does this position require at least a bachelor’s degree and does the potential hire already have the required degree as well as all other requirements for the job?
 If not, you should consult with ISSS about how or when an H-1B can still be filed for the potential hire or if other visa options should be pursued.

 - Has the job offer to the potential hire already been made?
-If so, did you include a statement in the job offer letter stating that the “offer is contingent upon obtaining and retaining valid immigration status”?
+If so, did you include the required statement in the job offer concerning immigration status?
 If not, contact Tammy Rosner, Assistant Director of ISSS, so that she can talk with the new hire about their current visa status and their eligibility for the H-1B category.

 Not all positions at the University qualify for H-1B sponsorship.
 Review the policy below carefully, as well as the rest of the Administrators section of the ISSS website and discuss any questions you may have with one of the Scholar Advisors in ISSS.

 Please review our H-1B application process for more detailed information on applicable fees, a step-by-step description of the approval process for international employees, and a list of documents needed for adjudication by the U.S. Citizenship & Immigration Services (USCIS).